Blue-cheeked amazon: Breeding

 Almost all of the limited knowledge about the blue-cheeked amazon's breeding biology is from captive birds.
 In captivity their clutch size is three eggs and the incubation period is 23 to 26 days.

 Vocalization

 The blue-cheeked amazon is highly vocal except when feeding.
 On characteristic call is "a loud, raucous, and throaty queenk-queenk-queenk...with [a] distinctly nasal quality" which is given both from a perch and in flight.
 They also make "harsher notes and a gurgling, babbling song."

 Status

 The IUCN has assessed the blue-cheeked amazon as Near Threatened.
 It has a somewhat restricted range and its estimated population of between 6000 and 61,000 mature individuals is believed to be decreasing.
-The pet trade is thought to have had a significant effect though though the level of it has significantly declined since the late 1900s.
+The pet trade is thought to have had a significant effect though the level of it has significantly declined since the late 1900s.
 Logging in its habitat appears to be the current major threat with gold and other mining contributing.
 It is considered rare to uncommon in most of its range though common in the very small portion of it in Venezuela.